dslul/Amazfitbip-FreeRTOS/README.md

 # Amazfitbip-FreeRTOS
 Warning: this is not (yet?) a complete replacement and was NOT tested on a real device.
 It is a starting project to experiment on the platform.
 At this stage, the firmware must be loaded with an st-link v2 connected directly to SWDIO and SWCLK.
 You can find the location of these two pins [in this picture](https://github.com/amazfitbip/documentation/blob/master/images/Amazfit_BIP_top_00.png).

+When loaded, it should print *hello world!* on the USART3 (PC10 as TX and PC11 as RX, also refer to the picture above).

 I suggest to try this only on **bricked** devices.
 If you have one to donate to this cause, please contact me.